 Data processing was completed using the marc1 HPC facility at the University of Leeds.
 An overview of the analysis pipeline devised for data processing, quality control and analysis is shown in figure 2.

 Quality assessment of the RNA-Seq data using fastqc has established that the sequence quality is very high, with all raw files demonstrating a per base sequence quality of at least 99.99%.
 Adapter contamination was evident, however, these sequences were trimmed prior to transcriptome assembly.

 Transcriptomes were successfully assembled for all 8 PAF species studied.

 Research into non-model species is lagging far behind – projects such as this provide a unique opportunity to generate data for the community for important non-model systems.
 For example, the assembled transcriptomes can be used as a proxy for the protein-coding genome.
-As a result it will be possible to investigate differential gene expression in PAF eyes.
-Amphibia represent a major transition in animal evolution from aquatic to terrestrial life.
-With studies from terrestrial species such as mammals and snakes indicating changes in expression of key visual genes, it is imperative that amphibia are also studied to better understand the evolution of vision in the animal kingdom.
+As a result, it will be possible to investigate differential gene expression in poison arrow frogs eyes.
+Amphibia represent a major transition in animal evolution from aquatic to terrestrial life, with studies from terrestrial species such as mammals and snakes indicating changes in expression of key visual genes, it is imperative that amphibia are also studied to better understand the evolution of vision in the animal kingdom.

 Katie Nicoll Baines – Leeds Institute for Data Analytics, and Computational and Molecular Evolutionary Biology Group, University of Leeds,